pascalestomp/vision-api-art-catalogue-extraction/paddle.README.md

 - Merges the text in reading order (Left → Right)
 - Saves the result as a plain `.txt` file

----

-## 📌 Notes

-- Works best with well-scanned, clear catalogues
-- Handwriting, blur, and stains may still affect OCR accuracy
-- No preprocessing is applied, but this can be added manually

----

 ## 👥 Authors